-Ypsilanti is an Honorable Mention community based on its high walking mode share, robust network of sidewalks, and support from decision makers and community organizations.
+Ypsilanti is a Silver-level Walk Friendly Community based on its high walking mode share, robust network of sidewalks, and support from decision makers and community organizations.

 - The City’s Non-Motorized Transportation Master Plan, updated in 2021, sets aggressive targets for improving Ypsilanti roadways for people traveling by foot and bike, with a goal of having 40 percent of trips taken by non-motorized modes.

 - 95 percent of Ypsilanti residents live within a five-minute walk from a transit stop and a ten-minute walk from a park.

 - The City’s Capital Improvements Plan devotes resources to several projects that will further enhance the City’s infrastructure and improve safety and comfort for those traveling on foot.